Rectangular R-transform as the limit of rectangular spherical integrals: Proof of Theorem

-{\bf Aknowledgements:} The author would like to thank Myl\`ene Ma\"\i da for her comments on a draft of this paper, as well as both referees for their careful reading of the paper and their remarks.
+{\bf Aknowledgements:} The author would like to thank Myl\`ene Ma\"\i da for her comments on a draft of this paper and also both referees for their careful reading of the paper and their remarks.